 We are now beginning to understand how parrots think.
 But why do they think like that?
 This segment will cover the groundwork of their instinctive thought process.
 Knowing these next three secrets is KEY to TRAINING your PARROT!

 In my opinion, parrots have three things they think about all the time!
 It all begins with the basic survival instinct.
 We won't mention shelter, or a favorite place to roost, as it is given that your parrot should already feel safe in their surrounding.
 (No drafty places and cages should be nice and large for the bird, and the perch up high in the cage.)

 1. Food and Water

-2. Sense of Belonging to a Flock - Communication Socialization
+2. The Sense of Belonging to a Flock - Communication Socialization

-Once your bird has confidence, he she can be a master communicator.
+Once your bird has confidence, they can be a master communicator.

 As we have learned from above, this element of communication is key to a parrots survival in the wild.
 The better a bird can communicate with the flock, the safer the bird will become and also fills the need for a belonging to a family.
 This is true with your parrot.
 Stimulate their growth by including them in family meetings in the home.
 You probably have noticed that when you have company over your bird may really start chattering and making sounds to get attention.
 It's just their way of communicating just like we do.
 It's a desperate need the bird must have in order to survive!

 Parrots are just like people!
 They have a need for a routine.
 In the wild, it's waking up in the morning, calling to the flock and checking on everyone, it may be a quick snack at the end of the branch, then flying to the waterhole with the flock and then to a favorite tree for communicating and eating.
 Afternoons are a bit quieter and may involve a quick nap aside their favorite loved one.
 Early evenings may include another trip for water then another meal and lot's of chatter as everyone settles down and finds a safe place to roost for the evening.
 Once nightfall comes, the birds won't make a sound for fear of being targeted by a predator.